wp-plugins/nelio-ab-testing/readme.txt

 == Screenshots ==

-1. **Relevant info with a quick glance.** When you have an experiment running, you can see how it is performing in the Results of the Experiment page.
+1. **Relevant info with a quick glance.** Running experiments are visible in Nelio's Dashboard.
+There, you'll find a summary of all the relevant information you need.
+2. **Progress of your Experiment.** Whilst an experiment is running (or once it is finished), you can see how it is performing in the Results of the Experiment page.
-2. **Data made easy.** Additional graphics help you understand what is going on.
+3. **Data made easy.** Additional graphics help you understand what is going on.
-3. **Experiment Management.** Manage your experiments without leaving
+4. **Experiment Management.** Manage your experiments without leaving
 WordPress: creation, deletion, and monitoring!
-4. **Experiment Creation.** Creating new experiments has never been so easy!
+5. **Experiment Creation.** Creating new experiments has never been so easy!
 Just set a name, a description, and the page you want to test!
-5. **Alternatives are Regular Pages.** For each page to test, you can create alternatives quickly and easily, from scratch or from already-existing pages!
+6. **Alternatives are Regular Pages.** For each page to test, you can create alternatives quickly and easily, from scratch or from already-existing pages!
-6. **Account details.** View your account information and access your directly from the plugin.
+7. **Account details.** View your account information and access your directly from the plugin.
-7. **Use our plugin in more than one site.** You can use our plugin and service on more than one site.
+8. **Use our plugin in more than one site.** You can use our plugin and service on more than one site.
 Very useful for staging and production environments!
-8. **Different types of experiments.** Our product let's you test different aspects of your WordPress site; just select what you want to test and create the experiment!
+9. **Different types of experiments.** Our product let's you test different aspects of your WordPress site; just select what you want to test and create the experiment!
-9. **Heatmaps.** Our service let's you analyse the hottest areas of any page on your site so that you can understand your customers better.
+10. **Heatmaps.** Our service let's you analyse the hottest areas of any page on your site so that you can understand your customers better.

 == Changelog ==

+= 3.0.0 =
+* **New User Interface** The User Interface in the Dashboard has been redesigned.
+Experiment creation and edition is easier and faster.
+* **Advanced Goal Management** You now have full control when it comes to define conversions.
+All the information you need, when you need it.
+* **New Dashboard** First version of an A/B Testing dashboard.
+You now have all relevant information just one click away!
+* **Efficiency Improvements** We updated the plugin to make it faster and more reliable.

 = 2.1.7 =
 * Bug fix: pages created with OptimizePress can now be properly duplicated.